creativeSandeepKumar/youtube_music_player/README.md

 ## Features

+- **Before start using this music player**: Please upload some music first.
 - **Audio Upload**: Users can upload audio files.
 Metadata such as album, artist, duration, year, and album art are extracted automatically.
 - **View Modes**: Toggle between a table view and a grid view to display the audio list.
 - **Audio Playback**: Play audio with a music player interface, including controls for play, pause, next, and previous.